 We are subject to a variety of laws and regulations in the European Union, the United States and other countries.
 The level and scope of the regulation varies depending on the country or defined economic region, but may include, among other things, the research, development, testing, clinical trials, manufacture, storage, recordkeeping, approval, labeling, promotion and commercial sales and distribution, of many of our products.

-In the European Union, in vitro diagnostic medical devices (IVDs) are regulated under EU-Directive 98/79/EC (IVD Directive) and corresponding national provisions.
+In the European Union, in vitro diagnostic medical devices (IVDs) have been regulated under EU-Directive 98/79/EC (IVD Directive) and corresponding national provisions, however, this Directive will be replaced by the In Vitro Diagnostic Device Regulation (IVDR) in May 2022.
 The IVD Directive requires that medical devices meet the essential requirements set out in an annex of the directive.
 These requirements include the safety and efficacy of the devices.
 According to the IVD Directive, the Member States presume compliance with these essential requirements in respect of devices which are in conformity with the relevant national standards transposing the harmonized standards of which the reference numbers have been published in the Official Journal of the European Communities.
 These harmonized standards include ISO 13485:2003, the quality standard for medical device manufacturers.

 IVD medical devices, other than devices for performance evaluation, must bear the CE marking of conformity when they are placed on the market.
 The CE mark is a declaration by the manufacturer that the product meets all the appropriate provisions of the relevant legislation implementing the relevant European Directive.
 As a general rule, the manufacturer must follow the procedure of the EC Declaration of conformity to obtain this CE marking.